Are Guidance Residential’s Islamic Home Mortgage Loans Really Halal?

 - Murabaha, where the financier purchases the property and sells it to the buyer on a deferred basis at an agreed profit.
 The buyer provides an initial deposit and pays the balance over time, including a profit margin in each installment.
 This arrangement doesn’t constitute a loan with interest, but a deferred payment sale.

-Both the Ijara and Murabaha models have significant setbacks.
-In Ijara, the homebuyer essentially remains a renter until the full payment is made, missing out on the benefits of homeownership.
-On the other hand, Murabaha places a debt-like obligation on the homebuyer.
-Hence, many scholars of Islamic finance consider the best of the halal mortgage options to be Diminishing Musharakah, and this is the model that Guidance Residential has used since its establishment in 2002.
+Hence, many scholars of Islamic finance consider the best of the halal mortgage options to be Diminishing Musharakah, and this is the model that Guidance Residential uses.

 Guidance Residential’s Model